darikoneil/tidy_obsidian_records/README.md

     "Image of Workstation"
   ],
   "tables": [
-    "experiment-metadata",
+    "experiment-metadata"
   ],
+  "special": [
+    "autofilled-table"
+]
 }
 ```

-The four placeholder types are defined as follows:
+The five placeholder types are defined as follows:
 - `documents`: a list of strings representing the descriptive names of .pdf files to render inline.
 - `files`: a list of strings representing the descriptive names of files to render as links (arbitrary file types).
 - `images`: a list of strings representing the descriptive names of image files to render inline.
 Any image type supported by Obsidian is supported.
 - `tables`: a list of strings representing the keys of table-types to render inline.
+- `special`: a list of strings representing the keys of automatically-filled table-types to render inline.

 The markdown file contains static elements like headers and free-form notes, and the
 locations in which the placeholders will be inserted using the jinja templating engine.